PhilNad/with-respect-to/README.md

 ## TODO
 - Test that using this library from multiple scripts produces the intended results.
-- Make Julia and Python bindings to the library.
+- Make Julia bindings to the library.
 - Better documentation of the library.